NFL Winners and Losers: Matt Eberflus' days as Bears coach have to be numbered after awful decision

 Nacua had nine catches for 163 yards and the walk-off winner.
 The Rams are 2-2 and playing much better than expected, largely because of an unexpected star at receiver.

 C.J.
-Stroud: The Houston Texans have to be pretty happy with their new rookie quarterback.
+Stroud: The Houston Texans have to be happy with their new rookie quarterback.

 Stroud is improving rapidly.
 On Sunday he was clearly better than counterpart Kenny Pickett of the Pittsburgh Steelers, and the Texans won 30-6.
 Stroud had 306 yards and two touchdowns.
 Pickett left the game in the second half with an injury.

-The Texans have won two in a row after an 0-2 start.
+The Texans have won two straight after an 0-2 start.
 Stroud competed hard in those two losses.
-Now the Texans are winning games, and he looks like an Offensive Rookie of the Year candidate.
+Now the Texans are winning games, and Stroud looks like an Offensive Rookie of the Year candidate.

 If the Bears don't earn the first overall pick through their own play, it might come from the Panthers.
 The Panthers fell to 0-4 with a home loss to the Minnesota Vikings, who were also winless before Sunday.
 Carolina started well, with a pick 6 and a 10-0 lead.
 But the offense didn't score a touchdown and the Vikings came back to win 21-13.